 Working With Pallets

-One of the biggest complaints that I see about working with pallet is that it’s difficult to take them apart.
+One of the biggest complaints that I see about working with pallets is that it’s difficult to take them apart.

 *As an Amazon Associate I earn from qualifying purchases.

-I find that we have less splits with the tool, although even split wood can be cleaned up and used.
+I find that we have fewer splits with the tool, although even split wood can be cleaned up and used.

 If you like working with wood, pallets are a great resource.
 Many pallets can be obtained that are clean, free and safe to use.

 If you want to find out if your pallet is safe to use, check out THIS POST by 1001 Pallets.